Camping trips are a roller-coaster of unbelievable fun and adventure!

 You can also opt to go stove-free altogether if you are a good fire maker.
 And of course, carry a number of matchboxes or lighters, they can never be enough considering you are in open, windy spaces.

 You’ll need a pot to do your cooking, a 1.5-liter pot will suffice since you’ll be cooking fewer quantities of food and can use for both food and liquids.
+It shouldn’t be to hard to find the best backpacking cookware set for exactly the kind of cooking you enjoy most.

 Eating utensils are also important and I find a small compact set like that from Wildo very useful.